sosedoff/lunchy-go/README.md

 A friendly wrapper for launchctl.
 Start your agents and go to lunch!

-This is a port of original [lunchy](https://github.com/mperham/lunchy) ruby gem by Mike Perham.
+This is a port of original [lunchy](https://github.com/mperham/lunchy) ruby gem by Mike Perham with extra functionality.

 [![Release](https://img.shields.io/github/release/sosedoff/lunchy-go.svg)](https://github.com/sosedoff/lunchy-go/releases)